HELP ROHINGYA CHILDREN

 Most have walked for days, bringing with them harrowing stories of violence.
 Children are arriving in overcrowded makeshift camps.
 They are sick, exhausted and in desperate need of food, water and medicine.
 Many are also clearly traumatised by their experiences.

 How will my donation help children?

 In Bangladesh, Unicef is providing life-saving food for malnourished children, as well as vaccinating children against deadly diseases.
-Unicef is supplying more than 400,000 people with safe drinking water and has set up more than 40 child-friendly spaces providing distressed and traumatised children with a safe place to eat, rest, play and receive care.
+Unicef is supplying families in the camps with safe drinking water and hygiene supplies, and has set up 182 learning centres and more than 40 child-friendly spaces providing distressed and traumatised children with a safe place to eat, rest, play and receive care.

 However, resources are running dangerously low and we urgently need your support.

-If you’re in the UK and would prefer to make a donation to this appeal by phone, you can call our dedicated donation line: 0300 330 5699.
+If you’re in the UK and would like to set up a regular donation, you can call our dedicated donation line: 0300 330 5699.